-In many cases, you can use your existing phone when traveling — but prepare to pay dearly for the privilege in the form of higher rates for data.
+In many cases, you can use your existing phone when traveling — but prepare to pay higher rates for data.
 You’ll also pay whenever you receive calls, as well as make them.

 If you choose to use your own phone, take care to track your use so that the bill awaiting you at home isn’t a complete surprise.
 Several smartphone apps are available to help you monitor your data.

 Bypass these costs by looking into a roaming deal with your network.
 Or buy a dedicated travel SIM card to use while overseas.